Willz01/drone-med-service/frontend/README.markdown

 ### Running from an IDE

-1. Open the `backend` folder in your preferred IDE (e.g., IntelliJ IDEA, Eclipse).
+1. In the `drone-med-service` folder in your preferred IDE (e.g., IntelliJ IDEA, Eclipse).
 2. Import the project as a Maven project.
-3. Locate the main application class (e.g., `DroneMedicApplication.java`) in `backend/src/main/java/com/example/dronemedicservice`.
+3. Locate the main application class (`DroneMedServiceApplication.java`).
 4. Right-click the main class and select **Run** or **Debug** to start the application.
 5. The backend will start on `http://localhost:8080`.